pennlabs/penn-courses/backend/README.md

 4. `python manage.py migrate`
 5. Make sure everything works by running `python manage.py test` and ensuring all tests pass.
+6. Create an admin user with `python manage.py createsuperuser`
-6. Run with `python manage.py runserver` and go to `localhost:8000/admin` to view the admin site!
+7. Run with `python manage.py runserver` and go to `localhost:8000/admin`, login with your new user to make sure the site backend operational!

 ## Set the proper semester
 PCA and PCP rely on the semester being set properly to work.